ashrf288/chess-board/README.md

 [x]should have render method that displays the chess board on screen with red and blue shown in correct locations

 [x]should have is_under_attack method that return boolean if red is under attack by a blue piece horizontally, vertically or diagonally

+[x]queens on same row should be “under attack” []queens on same column should be “under attack” []queens on same diagonal should be “under attack” []queens with any other coordinates should NOT be “under attack”